 Accessible cruise lines and what they offer

 With all vessels specially designed for guests with mobility issues, Seabourn is an excellent choice for disabled travellers.
-The cruise line’s Quest, Sojourn and Oydssey ships offer wheelchair accessible suites with wider entry doors, roll-in showers with grab bars, benches/seats and hand-held shower nozzles, as well as lowered closet and towel rods.
+The cruise line’s Quest, Sojourn and Odyssey ships offer wheelchair accessible suites with wider entry doors, roll-in showers with grab bars, benches/seats and hand-held shower nozzles, as well as lowered closets and towel rods.

 To help guests with visual impairments, Seabourn Cruises offer downloadable daily activities, news and menus for guests using laptops with screen reader programs.
 If notified 45 days in advance of sailing, they can also provide large print or braille menus describing the cuisine in every venue.
 Guests will also be offered a familiarisation tour of the ship on arrival.

 If you are travelling with a hearing impairment, the cruise line includes several features to assist you throughout the journey.
 With advance notice, they can include a suite kit with a visual and tactile alert for someone knocking at the door, the phone ringing or an alarm.
 The ships also include TVs capable of showing closed captioning, telephones with amplified sound and Assistive Listening Systems with portable receivers in the show lounges.

 Guests with mobility issues are welcome to bring their mobility scooter or wheelchair on board; however, there are some restrictions based on doorway widths and weight.
 It’s best to let us know before booking to check whether your equipment is suitable.
 Service dogs are also welcome as per the ship’s guidelines.

 Celebrity Cruises has ensured all of its ships are accessible, from the public doors to wheelchair-accessible cabins adapted with special features.
 The cruise line has made a special effort to cater to the needs of anyone with mobility, hearing or visual impairments.